Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • metabolic acidosis;

 Ischemia of the lower extremities is diagnosed very often.
-As a rule, the symptomatology of the pathology is pronounced.
-Due to circulatory disorders in the lower extremities, the following symptoms occur:
+As a rule, the symptoms of the pathology are pronounced.
+Due to poor circulation in the lower extremities, the following symptoms occur:

 • pain syndrome in the muscle structures of the lower extremities.
 Tends to increase at night;

-• due to inadequate supply of blood and nutrients, trophic ulcers form on the skin of the legs.
+• due to inadequate blood supply and nutrients, trophic ulcers form on the skin of the legs.
 The main localization is the feet and toes;

 • intermittent claudication.
-A person with ischemic disease of the lower extremities cannot move fully.
+A person with ischemic disease of the lower extremities cannot fully move.
 Due to circulatory disorders and severe pain in calf muscles, he is forced to periodically stop and rest.

-If you don't pay attention to specified symptoms, then the progression of critical lower limb ischemia is possible.
-Pain syndrome is constantly observed and its intensity does not decrease at rest.
-Along with trophic ulcers, necrosis develops on the skin of the lower extremities.
-If ischemia is not treated, then a person may lose part of a limb.
+If you don't pay attention to indicated symptoms, then progression of critical ischemia of the lower extremities is possible.
+The pain syndrome is observed constantly and its intensity does not decrease during rest.
+Along with trophic ulcers, necrosis also develops on the skin of the lower extremities.
+If ischemia is not treated, a person may lose part of a limb.

 The main symptom of coronary heart disease is the appearance.
-The patient notes that he had severe pain behind the breastbone, as well as a feeling of lack of oxygen.
-It should be noted that the pain syndrome usually manifests itself with physical overload, strong psycho-emotional shock.
+The patient notes that he has developed severe pain behind the sternum, as well as a feeling of lack of oxygen.
+It is worth noting that pain syndrome usually manifests itself during physical overload or severe psycho-emotional shock.

-Myocardial ischemia can occur without severe pain.
-It is possible to identify the progression of the pathology during a heart examination.
+Myocardial ischemia can occur without pronounced pain.
+The progression of the pathology can be detected by examining the heart.
 Indirect signs of the disease:

 • dyspnea.
-With myocardial ischemia, shortness of breath is usually observed with exercise.
-The patient becomes much easier when he sits down;
+With myocardial ischemia, shortness of breath is usually observed during exercise.
+The patient feels much better when he sits down;

 • weakness and pain in the left hand;